georgeus19/klofan/docs/use-cases/food-use-case.md

 ![Ingredient Recommendation Introduction](./img/ingredients-recommend-intro.png)

 The user likes the recommendation and proceeds.
-The next window shows the details of the matching method as in recommendations before but that is not shown in the next picture.
-The user wants to see what change the recommendation has on the overall schema.
+The next window would show the details of the matching method as in recommendations before but that is not shown in the next picture.
+The user wants to see what effect the recommendation has on the overall schema.
 This is shown in the picture below.
 The recommendations do not have to be just about a single property as it was before but also about a set of terms that are somehow linked.
 The example here is that the recommendation recommends not just adding a property "food:containsIngredient" but also the type for food and an ingredient to the schema.

 ![Ingredient Recommendation Schema Difference](./img/ingredients-recommend-diff.png)